 However, another important aspect is that if you have an area of your home that is just used for work, you’ll be able to claim back a portion of your household bills as business running costs – for example gas, electricity, telephone and broadband.

-It may be worth looking at a mains gas supplier who look after businesses, to see if they can do you a better deal than your usual home gas supplier.
+It may be worth looking at a mains gas supplier who looks after businesses, to see if they can do you a better deal than your usual home gas supplier.

-Gov.uk have lots of handy advice on their website if you are setting yourself up as self-employed.
+Gov.uk has lots of handy advice on their website if you are setting yourself up as self-employed.

 Depending on the type of business you’re running, you may need to take out business insurance.

 If you have stock you may want to take out extra insurance to ensure it is covered or check if it can be covered under your current home insurance.

 If your business involves giving professional advice to clients you may want to consider taking out Professional Indemnity Insurance.
 This will cover you for any claims made against you by dissatisfied clients.

 If you’re going to have clients visiting you at home, then you may need Public Liability Insurance.
 This covers you if someone harms themselves on your premises – e.g. tripping over your doorstep.

 When you run your own business you need to make sure that you’re on top of your accounts.
 Keep all paperwork, invoices and receipts – this will help you if you have to submit a VAT return or self-assessment.